-Acronym Term Explanation - Controlled waste Essentially waste that is subject to regulation by the Environment Agency through the site licensing system - includes household, industrial, commercial, construction and demolition, and hazardous wastes.
-DtC Duty to Co-operate Introduced through Section 110 of the Localism Act (2011).
+Acronym Term Explanation DtC Duty to Co-Operate Introduced through Section 110 of the Localism Act (2011).
 Requires planning authorities to carry out on-going constructive and active engagement throughout the preparation of development plan documents where there are cross-boundary issues or impacts.
 EiP Examination in Public An external Panel, appointed by the Planning Inspectorate to hold an Examination into a plan in public and write a report on its findings.
-EU European Union The European Union (EU) is an economic and political union of 27 member states committed to regional integration. - Hazardous waste Waste that may be hazardous to humans and that requires specific and separate provision for dealing with it.
-Categories are defined by regulations.
-Now includes many "everyday" items such as electrical goods.
-Also referred to as Special Waste. - Inert waste Waste that does not normally undergo any significant physical, chemical, or biological change when deposited at a landfill site.
-It may include materials such as rock, concrete, brick, sand, soil or certain arisings from road building or maintenance.
-Most of the category "construction and demolition" waste is inert waste.
+EU European Union The European Union (EU) is an economic and political union of 27 member states committed to regional integration.
 HWRS Household Waste Recycling Site A facility where the public can dispose of household waste.
 They are run by the local authority.
 Also known as Civic Amenity site.
 IVC In-Vessel Composting The aerobic decomposition of shredded and mixed organic waste within an enclosed container, where the control systems for material degradation are fully automated.
 Moisture, temperature, and odour can be regulated, and a stable compost can be produced much more quickly than outdoor windrow composting.
-JAAP Joint Area Action Plan A type of Development Plan Document focused upon a specific location or an area subject to conservation or significant change (for example major regeneration).
+JAAP Joint Area Action Plan The Shoreham Harbour Joint Area Action Plan (JAAP) is a strategy for the regeneration of Shoreham Harbour and surrounding areas.
+An area action plan is a type of local plan for an area of significant change.
+The JAAP sets a planning policy framework to guide development and investment decisions within the Shoreham Harbour Regeneration Area up to 2032.
 JMRMS Joint Materials Resource Management Strategy A long-term municipal waste strategy jointly developed by WSCC Waste Disposal Authority and the Districts and Boroughs in the County (Waste Collection Authorities).
 The aim of the strategy is to reduce reliance on landfill by introducing an integrated approach to waste management.
+LATS Landfill Allowance Trading Scheme A scheme whereby waste disposal authorities are allocated allowances for the amount of biodegradable municipal waste that can be disposed of to landfill.
+LDS Local Development Scheme The Local Development Scheme (LDS) sets out the timetable that the South Downs National Park Authority (SDNPA) will follow in the preparation and adoption of planning policy documents.